sass/sass/proposal/module-system.md

   compilations and potentially even serialize them to the filesystem for incremental compilation.

   However, it's not feasible in practice.
-In practice, modules that generate CSS almost always do so based on some configuration, which may be changed by different entrypoints rendering caching useless.
+Modules that generate CSS almost always do so based on some configuration, which may be changed by different entrypoints rendering caching useless.
 What's more, multiple modules may depend on the same shared module, and one may modify its configuration before the other uses it.
-Forbidding this case in general would effectively amount to forbidding modules from generating CSS.
+Forbidding this case in general would effectively amount to forbidding modules from generating CSS based on variables.

   Fortunately, implementations have a lot of leeway to cache information that the can statically determine to be context-independent, including source trees